Curtiss HS: Operational history

 Large numbers of HS boats were also used by US Navy forces in France, with deliveries starting on May 24, 1918, flying their first patrols on June 13.
 About 160 HS-1Ls and -2Ls were deployed to France.
 Following the Armistice, the HS boats based in Europe were scrapped apart from four aircraft based in the Azores, which were acquired by Portugal, while the US Naval Air Service shrank considerably, with many Naval Air Stations closing, resulting in considerable numbers of HS boats becoming surplus to requirements and available for sale at $200 to $500 without engines.
 HS-2Ls continued in use by the US Navy as a patrol aircraft and a trainer until 1928.

 Following the Armistice, eleven HSs passed into US Coast Guard service, remaining in service until 1926.
 As many as 83 HS boats were used by the United States Army Air Service for communications and survey purposes from overseas bases, although they were not given US Army serial numbers.

 Surplus HSs were also widely exported.
 Amongst Military users was Brazil, who received six aircraft in 1918.
 Two HS-2Ls were used in an attempt to bomb the rebel held Forte de Copacabana during the 1922 Tenente revolt.
 Many were used in Canada as the first bush plane.
-One survives in the Canada Aviation Museum in Ottawa after being rescued from a Quebec lake.
+One survives in the Canada Aviation Museum in Ottawa after being rescued from Foss Lake, Ontario.